 Protect and enhance conservation reserves, to sustain the natural habitats on which our flora and fauna depend.
 Although, on their own they are insufficient to preserve biodiversity into the future as conservation areas in the city have become increasingly isolated, small and fragmented.

 So, we need to: Restore urban nature, enhancing biodiversity in remnant bushlands and wetlands on public and private land, providing places where people can directly engage with nature.

 Create natural infrastructure in existing and new urban developments to restore ecological function, optimise ecosystem services and the benefit of nature to people and wildlife.

-Bring Nature to People by invigorating our green spaces to provide a sense of place, interaction with nature, multiple recreational opportunities and landscape diversity for people in higher density living.
+Bring Nature to People by increasing the biodiversity of our public open spaces to provide a sense of place, interaction with nature, multiple recreational opportunities and landscape diversity for people in higher density living.

 Nature at Home encourages people to incorporate native plants and greenery into their gardens, rooftops and balconies of apartments, homes and schools.

 A Novel Approach to Enable Everyone to Transition Perth to a Nature-Linked City